playwright-community/expect-playwright/README.md

 import "expect-playwright"
 ```

-at the top of your test or include it in your `tsconfig.json`.
+at the top of your test file or include it globally in your `tsconfig.json`.

 ## Inspired by